Petra Farewell: Missing Material

 There were three songs that didn't make it into the album or DVD.
 They were "Judas' Kiss", "Lord I Lift Your Name on High" and "C-H-R-I-S-T-I-A-N".
 The first two were cut to save space, while the latter wasn't intended to be in the CD.
 "Just something for fun we threw in" as Hartman said.
 During one of the takes of Hartman's guitar solo, he broke a string.
 While he was fixing it, Paul Simmons delivered an impromptu drum solo which was also cut from the album and DVD.
-As the president of Inpop Records said "That was really spontaneous, if you remember...
+Rob Poznanski, general manager of Inpop Records explained its omission by saying "That was really spontaneous, if you remember...
 We did not get a clean run at it."

 The live recordings of "Judas' Kiss" and "Lord, I Lift Your Name on High" eventually appeared on Bob Hartman and John Schlitt's album, performing as II Guys from Petra, Vertical Expressions.